Chronic Obstructive Pulmonary Disease (COPD)

 - The most important cause of COPD is smoking, but past exposures to fumes, chemicals and dusts at work will have also contributed to causing many currently occurring cases.

-- Reports by respiratory and occupational physicians (THOR) and assessments for Industrial Injuries Disablement Benefit (IIDB) underestimate the annual number of new cases of work-related COPD.
+- Reports by respiratory and occupational physicians (THOR-SWORD) and assessments for Industrial Injuries Disablement Benefit (IIDB) greatly understate the annual number of new cases of work-related COPD.

 - Other research shows that about 15% of COPD is likely to be work-related.
 This suggests there could be around 4 000 occupational COPD deaths currently each year in GB.